peacock0803sz/marp-slides/src/pycon-2021/euro.md

 1. Why do I talk about typing?
 2. Introduction of typing, How to write basically **(I most want to say)**
 3. Generics, User-Defined types (Best practice included)
-4. Backward compatibility for 3.9 or before
+4. Updates overview recently & Backward compatibility for 3.9 or before
-5. Updates overview on 3.10
+5. Overview of new features on 3.10

 ---